Incoming exchange students

 Life in Ann Arbor

-Explore housing options, transportation, entertainment, and safety information about the city of Ann Arbor.
-Exchange students can choose from a variety of housing options, including on-campus residence halls, co-operative housing, or off-campus apartments.
-We highly recommend the Global Scholars Program, a living-learning community in North Quad, which is conveniently located in the same building as many UMSI courses.
+Explore housing options, transportation, entertainment and safety information about the city of Ann Arbor.
+Exchange students can choose from a variety of housing options, including on-campus residence halls, co-operative housing, off-campus apartments, or the Global Scholars Program, a living-learning community in North Quad.

 For additional information, please contact [email protected].